Beautiful Software

 It is also a research group that grows larger each year

-Participants in Beautiful Software devote an additional 4 hours a week to applying the ideas from the Core course to the world of computing.
-It consists of a once-a-week 2-hour meeting where the material is discussed, and the group self-manages projects and research.
+Beautiful Software seminars begin later in the term and include new Building Beauty students with an interest in computing as well alumni and guests who are interested in how Christopher Alexander’s work applies.
 We are part of a network that creates software to help with environmentally-sensitive construction.
 People in the seminar often help, when they are so inspired, but this is not required.

 Goal